 To either side of the control room are two large isolation rooms that can each handle either of our two beautiful baby grand pianos or a full drum kit.
 Designed with band interaction in mind, there is great line of sight from the isolation rooms through the control room and into the live room.
 There is a third, smaller booth in back out of the line of sight too.

 Just outside the control room is the upstairs lounge and kitchenette with a never-ending coffee pot, a fridge and microwave for the band and some really comfy chairs.

 Upstairs in the bell tower there is a digital editing suite featuring a loaded MacPro running ProTools 10 HD Native, Logic Pro 9 and all the software that’s fit to use.
 There are also tie lines in the office next door for tracking or cabinet isolation.

 Last but not least is the downstairs lounge and game room.
-It’s 2,000 square feet includes a bar, dining table for eight, pool table, ping pong table, foosball table, regulation dart board, TV with DVD player and Xbox, couches galore and high speed wireless internet.
+It’s 2,000 square feet includes a bar, dining table for eight, pool table, ping pong table, foosball table, regulation dart board, TV, couches galore and high speed wireless internet.
 You can also do some limited tracking from this space for a more reflective sound.